Skip to main content

 Burning the System

-4. After selecting the image file, Boot type selection will change to the filename of the image file.
+4. After selecting the image file, Boot type selection will change to the file name of the image file.

 8. Open File Explorer and check if there is a U-disk or removable disk named FlyOS-Conf.